Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/vector/normal_map.rst

 Normal Map
 **********

-Generate a perturbed normal from an RGB normal map image.
+The *Normal Map* node generate a perturbed normal from an RGB normal map image.
-This is usually chained with an Image Texture node in the color input, to specify the normal map image.
-For tangent space normal maps, the UV coordinates for the image must match, and the image texture should be set to Non-Color mode to give correct results.
+This is usually chained with an *Image Texture* node in the color input, to specify the normal map image.
+For tangent space normal maps, the UV coordinates for the image must match, and the image texture should be set to *Non-Color* mode to give correct results.

 Inputs